rosieRRRRR/SEAL/README.md

 SEAL does not guarantee miner inclusion, confirmation timeliness, ordering, censorship resistance, anonymity, metadata privacy, or post-confirmation protection.
 Submission Endpoints may withhold, delay, or refuse transactions, and may observe transaction contents during private execution.

-SEAL does not provide on-chain post-quantum signatures and does not alter Bitcoin consensus rules, Script semantics, or transaction validity.
+SEAL does not provide on-chain post-quantum signatures and does not alter Bitcoin consensus rules (beyond those defined by BIP-360 where applicable), Script semantics, or transaction validity (beyond those defined by BIP-360).
 Post-confirmation hardening requires output-layer measures such as BIP-360, and comprehensive post-quantum security ultimately requires consensus-layer upgrades.

 On any failure, exposure, reorganization, or observation ambiguity, execution halts and state is surfaced for explicit user or policy decision.
 No automatic retry, fee bumping, or public broadcast occurs.